Meditations on the Anglo Saxon Rune Poem

 This Rune is linked to that of N (Ing).
 From that verse we understand not only a reference to the cycle of the year, but also the cycle of the day.
-Ing rises in the east moves in his chariot across our lands and then disappears westwards over the sea.
+Ing mythologically rises in the east moves in his chariot across our lands and then disappears westwards over the sea.
 This story itself has parallels with the myth of Sunna, (Sun) who rides across the sky in a chariot bringing daylight.
-Ing (Yng Freyr) is a revelation of the Word unique to our folk.
-He is the shining one and the bringer of peace and prosperity.
-He is a joy and comfort to all.
+Ing and Sunna both anticipate the Risen Christ.
+They are indeed a joy and comfort to all.

 In years gone by, it was used to build the great ships of the English navy that beat the Norsemen, the Spanish Armada and the French.
 We have placed our trust in oak to defend and protect us.
 It did not let us down in the past and we should place our trust in its symbolic protection today.

 We use the phrase, ‘from tiny acorns do mighty oaks grow’.
 In this we recognise that if we place our trust in what we believe to be right and honourable, we will be successful and our cause will prosper.
 It might seem that we are fighting an uphill battle, but small advances in the beginning will lead to major victories in the future.

 In short, the mighty oak is a symbol of the true English spirit; solid, dependable, honourable and trustworthy.

 The ash is very tall and dear to men,